bacionejs/battito/README.md

 - Long-press the **waveform** visualizer to export html/wav; html for game, wav for whatever.
 It will export whatever is selected: ranges or whole song.
 - The **textarea** can be edited.
 Changes are live.
 - Change the tempo by editing the first value in the **textarea** (5513=120 BPM).
+- To bypass the tutorial on startup, append "?off" to the url.

 ---